18xx introduction

 18xx-maker JSON schema

-directory, for examples of tile definitions that are used to create game maps such as 1867.
+See the 18xx-maker repository, specifically the src/data/tiles directory, for examples of tile definitions that are used to create game maps such as 1867.

-Perhaps it would be possible to translate between the 18xx-maker data format and that of n18io
+Perhaps it would be possible to translate between the 18xx-maker data format and that of n18io.

 UI navigation

-open a text-entry widget and allow the user to enter a hex address to go to (i.e., make active).
+Make, e.g., g open a text-entry widget and allow the user to enter a hex address to go to (i.e., make active).

-open a text-entry widget to select a replacement tile, allowing the user to filter matching tiles by typing their name or parts thereof.
+Similarly, make / open a text-entry widget to select a replacement tile, allowing the user to filter matching tiles by typing their name or parts thereof.

 Underlying this would be a modal window that accepts a slice of strings and allows the user to filter and select the desired option.

-It seems that this might require using a TreeModelFilter
+It seems that this might require using a TreeModelFilter to filter a TreeModel (such as ListStore, which appears sufficient), which is displayed using a TreeView widget.

 The following references may be useful: